Juan-Nathan/natural-disasters-dashboard/README.md

 These filters help users customize their view based on specific interests or regions, making exploration more personalized and insightful.

-## Technologies Used

-- **Vega-Lite** for declarative and interactive data visualizations
-- **HTML/CSS/JavaScript** for web structure and interactivity
-- **Natural Earth Data** ([naturalearthdata.com](https://www.naturalearthdata.com)) for obtaining high-quality spatial data of country boundaries
-- **Mapshaper** ([mapshaper.org](https://mapshaper.org)) for converting spatial data to TopoJSON format compatible with Vega-Lite
-- **TopoJSON** for compact and accurate geographic representation, supporting efficient rendering, clean shape simplification, and native compatibility with Vega-Lite v5.

 ## Key Insights

 - Regional hotspots for frequent and deadly disasters